Urtica dioica: Description

 The leaves and stems are very hairy with non-stinging hairs, and in most subspecies, also bear many stinging hairs (trichomes or spicules), whose tips come off when touched, transforming the hair into a needle that can inject several chemicals causing a painful sting or paresthesia, giving the species its common names: stinging nettle, burn-nettle, burn-weed, or burn-hazel.

 Taxonomy

-The taxonomy of Urtica species has been confused, and older sources are likely to use a variety of systematic names for these plants.
-Formerly, more species were recognised than are now accepted.
-However, at least six clear subspecies of U. dioica are described, some formerly classified as separate species:
+Credit for the scientific naming of Urtica dioica is given to Carl Linnaeus, who published it in Species Plantarum in 1753.
+The taxonomy of Urtica species is confused, and sources are likely to use a variety of systematic names for these plants.
+Until 2014 there was broad consensus that the nettles native to the Americas, now classified as Urtica gracilis, were subspecies of U. dioica.
+However, in that year the paper "Weeding the Nettles II" was published in the journal Phytotaxa demonstrating the genetic distinctness of New World nettles.
+As of 2023 Plants of the World Online (POWO) recognises U. gracilis as a distinct species while the USDA Natural Resources Conservation Service PLANTS database continues to list it as U. dioica subsp. gracilis, as does the Flora of North America.

+As of 2023 POWO recognises 11 subspecies or varieties of U. dioica: